Live at Vicar Street (The Dubliners album)

 Live At Vicar Street is a live album recorded by The Dubliners at a concert at Vicar Street in Dublin on Sunday, 23 July 2006 as part of their Irish tour.
 A DVD and double CD of the concert were released.
 Ceoladh Sheahan joined her father and the band on stage for a rendition of "The Marino Waltz".
 This was the first of the band's albums to feature Patsy Watchorn, who replaced Paddy Reilly after nine years with the group.
 They were introduced by Jim McCann.

+It was rated 3.5 stars by AllMusic.